Sam Fender: 2019–2020: Hypersonic Missiles

 Fender released his debut studio album, Hypersonic Missiles, on 13 September 2019.
 It topped the UK Albums Chart, outselling the rest of the top 5 combined at the mid-week mark, and sold 41,000 copies in its first week of release.
 The album debuted and peaked at number twelve on the Billboard Heatseekers Albums chart.
 On 21 September, Fender supported Liam Gallagher for a Radio X performance at the O2 Ritz in Manchester.
-He received the Official Charts Number 1 Award from Alan Shearer for the BBC's Match of the Day.
+He received the Official Charts Number 1 Award for the BBC's Match of the Day.
 Subsequently, he returned for a second North American tour spanning from 25 September to 20 October.
 On 21 October 2019, Fender appeared as the musical guest on Late Night with Seth Meyers.
-On 22 November, he began a headlining tour of 20 dates in the UK and Ireland, which completely sold out, including two nights at the O2 Brixton Academy and four nights at the O2 Academy Newcastle.
+On 22 November, he began a headlining tour of 20 dates in the UK and Ireland, including two nights at the O2 Brixton Academy and four nights at the O2 Academy Newcastle.
 Fender set the record for the fastest sell-out of four nights at Newcastle's O2 Academy.
 On 10 December 2019, "All Is on My Side" was released being described as one of his oldest songs and a staple of his live set, which didn't make it on the album.
 Hypersonic Missiles was certified Gold by the British Phonographic Industry (BPI) for selling over 100,000 units in the UK, three months after the album release, on 13 December 2019.
 It was the "fastest-selling" and the eleventh best-selling vinyl album of 2019 in the UK.